Skilled Worker Visa

-The following guide looks at the requirements under the new Skilled Worker visa route, whether you are an employer looking to hire a skilled worker from overseas or are an individual applying for a sponsorship visa, it will be important to understand the Skilled Worker visa eligibility and application requirements to avoid issues or delays with the Home Office application.
+Whether you are an employer looking to hire a skilled worker from overseas or are an individual applying for a sponsorship visa, it will be important to understand the Skilled Worker visa eligibility and application requirements to avoid issues or delays with the Home Office application.
 A refused application will mean you lose the application fee.

-The Skilled Worker visa allows employers to recruit non-UK resident workers who have a job offer for an eligible skilled role from a licensed sponsor.
+The Skilled Worker visa allows employers to recruit non-UK resident workers for certain eligible, skilled roles.

 The rules and requirements for the Skilled Worker visa route are set out in a new Appendix Skilled Worker.
 Under this route, applicants will need to accrue a total of 70 points to be eligible for a visa, including EEA nationals recruited from outside the UK after 1 January 2021 and who are not eligible for status under the EU Settlement Scheme.